-Email marketing ranks second after search in being the most effective Ecommerce marketing channel according to a study by Custora.
+Email marketing ranks second after search in being the most effective ecommerce marketing channel according to a study by Custora.
 Great marketers know this best so they make sure that they use email the right way.
 And this isn’t like sending people generic and boring newsletters with the only form of personalization found in the customer’s name.
 There are many ways to personalize your email and connect with your consumers without sounding like everyone else.
-Here are some ideas to inspire you:
+Here are some ideas to inspire your email marketing for ecommerce:

 - Email follow up with recommended products based on customer’s purchase.